Manhunt (social network): Public health

 Manhunt partners with hundreds of community health organizations worldwide under its "Manhunt Cares" initiative.
 Using approved health profiles, community health partners run ads alongside members' personal postings.
 Many of these are partner notification profiles that serve as anonymous intermediaries that allow members to inform each other when they may have come in contact with an STD.
 In August 2006, a community health advocate at the AIDS Action Committee of Massachusetts told the Boston Herald, "In comparison to lots of other sites, [Manhunt]'s light-years ahead."

-Nevertheless, Manhunt still provides a chat room titled "Bareback" for its members interested in condomless sex.
+Nevertheless, Manhunt provides a chat room titled "Bareback" for its members interested in condomless sex.
 It also features advertising from porn websites that promote bareback sex, and it promotes bareback porn via its Manhunt Blog.
 In May 2005, Manhunt's general manager told New York Magazine:

 It all boils down to personal choice.
 We believe that people have the right to PNP or not to PNP, to use condoms or not use condoms.
 What we hope is that people will back up their choices with responsible behavior.
 We provided an empty site and our customers have filled it.
 But the majority of them don't PNP or bareback.

 Controversies

-In December 2005, a school board chairman Richmond, Virginia resigned after his "explicit" Manhunt profile was discovered by a 'reporter for the Richmond Times-Dispatch.
-At a public school board meeting, the chairman told the crowd he "displayed an inappropriate lack of judgment."
+In December 2005, a school board chairman in Richmond, Virginia resigned after his "explicit" Manhunt profile was discovered by a reporter for the Richmond Times-Dispatch.
+At a public school board meeting, the chairman told the crowd he "displayed an inappropriate lack of judgment".

 In November 2005 and April 2006, police in Washington, D.C. made two arrests for theft crimes related to victims they had met on Manhunt.

 In August 2008, Manhunt's co-founder Jonathan Crutchley resigned from the company's board after it was revealed that he made a $2,300 contribution to John McCain's presidential campaign in March 2008.
 In February 2009, Crutchley was appointed Chairman of Manhunt's Philanthropy Committee.

 In April 2021, Manhunt filed a notice with the Washington attorney general's office as a result of a database breach that exposed user account credentials.
 The breach was said to have contained the usernames, email addresses, and passwords of 11% of the site's users.